loneyeti/snowscribe/memory-bank/activeContext.md

 ## Current Work Focus

-Snowscribe is currently in the initial setup phase.
-The project has been created with Next.js 15+, TypeScript, and Tailwind CSS as its foundation.
-The focus is on establishing the core architecture, component structure, and UI/UX principles that will guide the development.
+_(Updated: 2025-05-10)_

+The primary focus has been on completing the manuscript editor integration within the project dashboard.

 ## Recent Changes